jcollum/kishar-nine/README.md

 The app is organized into branches.

-`00-basic-setup`: react native init, basic setup; file system and README files to explain what's in the folders `01-simple-counter`: a simple counter on the index page that counts up when clicked `02-routing`: added in a router, moved simple counter to a new view
+`00-basic-setup`: react native init, basic setup; file system and README files to explain what's in the folders

 `01-simple-counter`: a simple counter on the index page that counts up when clicked